 Third Semester, Fall

-In your third semester, you will work on a 6-credit Thesis Seminar in which you will develop a thesis project and write in a group environment supervised by a faculty member.
+For your third semester, you will choose 1 elective course and continue wth the 3-credit Thesis Seminar to complete the thesis project you started in the second semester, in a group environment supervised by a faculty member.
 At the end of the seminar, you will prepare and defend your thesis project before a faculty committee.